Infineon/mtb-example-psoc4-blinky/README.md

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

    **Figure 1.
-Connecting the CY8CKIT-040T kit to a computer**
+Connecting the CY8CKIT-040T kit**

    <img src="images/kit_connection.png" alt="" width="400" />

-2. The SWD, I2C and User LED modes are multiplexed to the same pins (GPIO Pins P3[2] and P3[3]) in CY8CKIT-040T.
-The interface can be switched between these using FW-loader commands.
-Download and unzip the *Batch_files_for_mux_selection* zipped file from the Beta package to the bin folder inside the *fw-loader* folder in the ModusToolbox&trade; installation directory.
+2. The SWD, I2C, and User LED modes are multiplexed to the same pins (GPIO Pins P3[2] and P3[3]) in CY8CKIT-040T.
+The interface between these can be switched using FW-loader commands.
+Download and unzip the *Batch_files_for_mux_selection* zipped file from the beta package to the bin folder inside the *fw-loader* folder in the ModusToolbox&trade; installation directory.

    Default location: */ModusToolbox/tools_3.0/fw-loader/bin*

-   Select the SWD mode by running the `Select_SWD` batch file to program the CY8CKIT-040T kit.
-SWD mode is the default mode set upon reset, hence running the batch file can be skipped if the kit is connected for the first time.
-For detailed information, see **Section 2.3.1** in [CY8CKIT-040T kit user guide](www.infineon.com/002-34472).
+   Select the SWD mode by running the *Select_SWD* batch file to program the CY8CKIT-040T kit.
+SWD mode is the default mode set upon reset; therefore, running the batch file can be skipped if the kit is connected for the first time.
+For detailed information, see **Section 2.3.1** in CY8CKIT-040T kit user guide.

 3. Program the board using one of the following: